KanoComputing/terminal-quest/CodeBook.md

 # Terminal Quest

-The modifications are marked within #arf comments throughout the code.
+Modifications that will be cleaned up at the end, are marked within #arf comments throughout the code.

 The following file have been modified so far: